 What to Do When Your Supply Drops

-Lots of women find success in power pumping.
-To adequately power pump, pump for ten minutes, rest for ten and start all over again.
+Some moms find success in power pumping.
+To adequately power pump, rest for ten minutes and start over again.

 Do this for an hour.
 You will end up pumping for 30 minutes in total.
 Try this once a day.
-This typically jump-starts your milk supply once again.
+Power pumping will typically jump-start your milk supply once again.

 If you have never pumped before, it can also help increase your supply.
 Often when your baby eats, they don’t fully empty the breast.

-You can try pumping after your baby is finished eating.
-This helps tell your body to produce more milk — hand expressing helps as well.
+You can try pumping after your baby has finished eating.
+This helps tell your body to produce more milk.

 Mama of Five Recommends: